Skip to content

 Block diagram of the CDC STAR-100 system architecture.

-Cray understood, perhaps better than anyone, the principle that would later be formalized as Amdahl’s Law: the speedup of a program is ultimately limited by its sequential, non-parallelizable fraction.6
+The design reflected the principle later formalized as Amdahl’s Law: the speedup of a program is ultimately limited by its sequential, non-parallelizable fraction.7

-The Cray-1’s design was a masterclass in balanced architecture, ensuring that the machine would not bog down on the inevitable scalar portions of a program.
+The Cray-1’s design was a balanced architecture, ensuring efficient performance on the scalar portions of a program.

-The iconic C-shaped Cray-1 supercomputer with its distinctive cylindrical design and padded bench seating around the base.
+The C-shaped Cray-1 supercomputer with its distinctive cylindrical design and padded bench seating around the base.

 The Cray-1 supercomputer with its distinctive C-shaped chassis.
 Image Credit: Computer History Museum

-• Blazing-Fast Scalar Unit: The Cray-1 was built around what was arguably the world’s fastest scalar processor of its time.
-This ensured top performance on the non-vectorizable parts of any code.3
+• High-Speed Scalar Unit: The Cray-1 included one of the fastest scalar processors of its time, with a scalar/vector crossover point of only 2-4 elements (compared to 100+ for the STAR-100).8 This ensured high performance on the non-vectorizable parts of any code.4

-• Register-to-Register Architecture: Instead of streaming from slow main memory, the Cray-1 used eight 64-element vector registers.
-Data was loaded into these high-speed registers, operated on multiple times, and only then written back to memory.
-This dramatically cut down on memory traffic.47
+• Register-to-Register Architecture: Instead of streaming from main memory, data was loaded into high-speed vector registers, operated on, and written back.
+This significantly reduced memory traffic.59

 FeatureCDC STAR-100Cray-1